kubernetes/sig-release/release-engineering/role-handbooks/branch-manager.md

 **The release team and the branch manager are the final safety guard on the release content.**

-Upon a successful mock execution of `./branchff`, proceed with:
+Upon a successful mock execution of `krel ff`, proceed with:
-`./branchff release-x.y --nomock`
+`krel ff --branch release-x.y --nomock`

 Subsequent runs will simply be merging in changes from `master` to the branch, keeping the previous API fixup commits on the branch.

-Note that the merged commits from `branchff` e.g. with `d17cd23569` from the above `git show` snippet will be tested against on Testgrid [sig-release-x.y-blocking].
+Note that the merged commits from `krel ff` e.g. with `d17cd23569` from the above `git show` snippet will be tested against on Testgrid [sig-release-x.y-blocking].

-Once code freeze is lifted (code thaw occurred), then there will be no need to `branchff` from `master` onto the release branch.
+Once code freeze is lifted (code thaw occurred), then there will be no need to `krel ff` from `master` onto the release branch.
 Instead, PRs that need to be merged onto the release branch are cherry-picked over from `master`.

 ### Reverts